 Table 43 gives a feel for the absolute numbers spent on the various funding schemes, showing the tremendous differences.
-The SNSF spends almost as much as Germany on project funding, which in turn amounts to slightly more than 5% of the NIH budget.
+SNSF project funding is almost a third of Germany, although Switzerland is smaller than Germany by a factor of about 10.